On Memorization in Diffusion Models: Memorization in Diffusion Models

-EMM indicates the condition under which the learned diffusion model approximates the theoretical optimum and reveals how $P$, $\mathcal{M}$, and $\mathcal{T}$ interact and affect memorization.
-Our definition assumes that higher memorization ratio tends to occur on smaller-sized training datasets, which can be stated as:\looseness=-1 \begin{hypothesis} Given $\mathcal{M}$, $\mathcal{T}$ and two training datasets $\mathcal{D}_1$ and $\mathcal{D}_2$, both of which are sampled from the same data distribution $P$, the ratio of memorization meets
+EMM indicates the condition under which the learned diffusion model approximates the theoretical optimum and reveals how $\mathbf{P}$, $\mathcal{M}$, and $\mathcal{T}$ interact and affect memorization.
+Our definition assumes that a higher memorization ratio tends to occur on smaller-sized training datasets, which is stated as\looseness=-1